A Quillen model for classical Morita theory and a tensor categorification of the Brauer group: Abstract

 \section{Abstract}

 Let $\K$ be a commutative ring.
-In this article we construct a symmetric monoidal Quillen model structure on the category of small $\K$-categories which enhances classical Morita theory.
-We then use it in order to obtain a natural tensor categorification of the Brauer group and of its functoriality.
+In this article we construct a well-behaved symmetric monoidal Quillen model structure on the category of small $\K$-categories which enhances classical Morita theory.
+Making use of it, we then obtain the usual categorification of the Brauer group and of its functoriality.
+Finally, we prove that the (contravariant) corestriction map for finite Galois extensions also lifts to this categorification.

 \keywords{Morita theory, Quillen model structure, Brauer group, Picard group.}

 -\baselineskip -\baselineskip -\baselineskip